kazettique/suneditor-vue/README.md

 # suneditor-vue

-A Vue 3 component wrapped with pure JavaScript based WYSIWYG editor, [SunEditor](https://github.com/JiHong88/SunEditor).
+A Vue 3 component wrapped with pure JavaScript based WYSIWYG editor, [SunEditor][SunEditor].
 Hooking up with Vue's reactivity APIs, controlled by the lifecycle of Vue.
 Fully TypeScript support with every type you need for configurations.
 Let's dive in! 🙌

 ## Table of Contents